mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Tables&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">
 <p>This table must be added to each LU.
-Each parameter, populated in the trnLuParams, must be added as a column to LU_PARAMS table.&nbsp;</p>
+Each parameter populated in the trnLuParams must be added as a column to LU_PARAMS table.&nbsp;</p>
 <p>&nbsp;</p>
 </td>
 </tr>